bhavinparekh/automation_test/README.md

 ![ScreenShot](screenshots/test2_charles_proxy1.png)
 ![ScreenShot](screenshots/test2_charles-proxy2.png)

-#### SR replaces the player’s downloader module with its downloader, which handles traffic from multiple sources, as well as cache it and hands it off to the player’s media buffer.
+#### CDN mesh Dilevry replaces the player’s downloader module with its downloader, which handles traffic from multiple sources, as well as cache it and hands it off to the player’s media buffer.

 ### Test 3: Selenium and python